 - Machines may be bored or stroked in order to increase engine displacement, so long as the engine size is stamped on the case and the class limit is not exceeded, i.e., 400cc engine may be increased to a maximum of 450cc in the 450 class.

-- All machines are subject to random and technical equipment inspections any time prior to, during or after the event.
+- All machines are subject to random equipment inspections any time prior to, during or after the event.
 Displacement will be measured at the end of the meet.

 D. NUMBER PLATES